SwarnikaBhardwaj/Assignment_Project_Swarnika_sb113/README.md

 *Backup: ER diagram exported from mermaid.live*

 Constraints (documented):
 Category - UniqueConstraint(user, name, type)
 Goal -UniqueConstraint(user, title)
 Transaction.category uses on_delete=PROTECT (preserve history)
 Default ordering - Transaction newest first, category by type/name; Goal by deadline.

+Assignment 4 update - I wired two function based views for the Transactions list.
+One view returns an HttpResponse using loader.get_template() and the other uses the render() shortcut.
+Both share the same template (transaction_list.html) that extends base.html and implements a {% for %} … {% empty %} state.